September October November December January February March April

-Dorn Ready MIx Corp. is sponsering a college scholarship for 2021 High School graduates in the Morgan County area. $500.00 shall be awarded to the recipient.
-Canidate must be attending a state supported college within the state of Colorado.
+Dorn Ready MIx Corp. is sponsoring a college scholarship for 2021 High School graduates in the Morgan County area. $500.00 will be awarded to the recipient.
+Candidates must be attending a state-supported college within the state of Colorado.

 Livestock Exchange LLC

 This scholarship amount is $2500.00.
-It will be dispersed over the total enrollment period by semesters; if the recipient is continuously enrolled in the Ag field they had chosen; beginning the school year of 2021-2022, whether it is for a college or a trade/vocational school.
+It will be dispersed over the total enrollment period by semesters if the recipient is continuously enrolled in the Ag field they have chosen, beginning with the school year of 2021-2022, whether it is for a college or a trade/vocational school.

-The scholarship winners must be 2020/2021 graduates of the Morgan Re-3 School
+The scholarship winners must be 2023 graduates of the Morgan Re-3 School.

 District and planning to attend Morgan Community College for at least two semesters.